dell/OpenManage-Enterprise/docs/CONTRIBUTING.md

 ## PowerShell

 - Must be tested and run against PowerShell 7.
 Scripts should include `#Requires -Version 7` at the top to indicate this requirement.
+- All status messages should use `Write-Host` so that piping between scripts functions correctly.
+Ex: "Starting up the engines..."
 - Function names must use [approved PowerShell verbs](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7)
 - Variable names should use CamelCaseLikeThis for regular variable names and ALLCAPS for constants.
 - We suggest for development you use [Visual Studio Code](https://code.visualstudio.com/download).
 It provides a `Format Document` function which automatically updates your PowerShell code to follow best practices.
 If you would rather use something else you can use [Get-FirmwareBaselines.ps1](Core/PowerShell/Get-FirmwareBaselines.ps1) as a reference for our preferred PowerShell coding practices.